Anton4wave/Walmart-forecasting/README.md

 Modeling:

--For the baseline I used RandomForestRegressor and get WMAE =
+- For the baseline I used RandomForestRegressor and get WMAE =

--Then I removed unnecessary columns and trained the model again, obtaining WMAE =
+- Then I removed unnecessary columns and trained the model again, obtaining WMAE =

--Then I used XGBoost and got the best value.
+- Then I used XGBoost and got the best value.
 WMAE =